-Winter is over in Tokyo.
-Although there’s still a hint of crispness in the air the seasons have now shifted.
-I leave my home in a shirt and jacket, the accoutrements of winter, gloves, scarf, not to mention thermal under layers, are now surplus to requirements.
-I pace the short distance to my favourite local cafe in sneakers rather than boots, the cheerful screams of school children mark my path as they play in the same shorts and t-shirts they will wear for sport everyday from now until the cool winds of autumn come around again.
+Winter is over here in Tokyo.
+Although there’s still a hint of crispness in the air the seasons have shifted.
+I leave my home in a shirt and jacket, the accoutrements of winter, gloves, scarf, not to mention thermal under layers, are no longer required.
+I pace the short distance to my favourite local cafe in sneakers rather than boots, the cheerful screams of school children flank my path as they play in the same shorts and t-shirts they will wear for sport everyday from now until the cool winds of autumn come around again.

 I find a seat in the cafe, the familiar semi-reclined chairs, low-lighting and wood panelled interior immediately make me feel at home.
 There are 13 other patrons, some seated alone, some in pairs, and a table of four.
 As usual I am the only non-Japanese person, something I’ve grown accustomed to, almost every time I eat out in this city.

-My favourite sandwich set is sold out and I can’t help but stare at the lady across from me who seems to be barely paying attention to her serving.
+My favourite sandwich set is sold out and I can’t help but stare at the lady across from me who seems to be barely paying attention to her serving of this prized treat.
 She is the only person in the cafe with a laptop computer.
 Although it is open in front of her she seems more captivated by her two smartphones.
 She keeps checking one while frantically typing into the other.
-The sad, half-eaten sandwiches are clearly low on her set of priorities.
+The sad, mostly uneaten sandwich clearly low on her set of priorities.

 Soon my lunch arrives, a bowl of granola with fresh yoghurt, a plate of ratatouille with crunchy sourdough bread, and a french press pot of strong coffee.
 The french press is perhaps my least favourite way of making and serving coffee, but I was keen to try the blend of the day, a limited edition light roast of beans from Costa Rica, and it was only being served this way.
 The coffee is delicate and in a nod to the coming summer smells vaguely reminiscent of white peaches.

-I’ve brought my Kindle with me and as I make my way through lunch I struggle to focus my mind on the last few pages of Amy Cuddy’s excellent book Presence.
-As is so often the case now, reading, especially when it comes to books and long essays, feels like something I have to will myself to do, pushing past the resistance till the words start to flow from my sight into my thoughts.
+I’ve brought my Kindle with me and as I make my way through lunch I struggle to focus my mind on the last few pages of Amy Cuddy’s book Presence.
+As is so often the case now, reading, especially when it comes to books and long essays, feels like something I have to will myself to do, pushing past the resistance till the words start to flow from sight to thought.
 The temptation is always there to do something easier – check email, look at Twitter, browse Instagram – something that rewards a smaller effort, like candy snacks for the mind.

 The sunlit walk home is quiet enough that I can hear every step I take.
 The school children are back in their classes and the backstreets are empty in a way that still surprises me for a city that is home to so many millions.
 There is activity all around but for a moment it is hidden.
 I feel alone and at peace.